viamrobotics/docs/docs/tutorials/projects/helmet.md

 We all know personal protective equipment (PPE) helps keep us safe, but sometimes we need a reminder to use it consistently.
 Luckily, you can address this problem using Viam's integrated [data capture](/data/capture/), [computer vision](/ml/vision/), and [webhooks](/build/configure/#webhooks), along with a hard hat detection model.

-Through this tutorial you will build a system to look out for you and your team, sending an email notification when someone isn't wearing a hard hat.
+By following this tutorial you will build a system to look out for you and your team, sending an email notification when someone isn't wearing a hard hat.

 {{<gif webm_src="/tutorials/helmet/hardhat.webm" mp4_src="/tutorials/helmet/hardhat.mp4" alt="A man without a hard hat is detected and labeled as No-Hardhat.
 Then he puts on a hard hat and a bounding box labeled Hardhat appears.
 He gives a thumbs-up to the camera." class="alignleft" max-width="250px">}}

-First, you'll set up and test the computer vision functionality.
+First, you'll set up and test the computer vision functionality that can detect people wearing a hard hat and wearing no hard hat.
-Next, you'll set up data capture to pull images of people without hard hats into the cloud.
+Next, you'll set up data capture and sync to record images of people without hard hats and upload them to the cloud.
 Then, you'll write a serverless function capable of sending email notifications.
 Finally, you'll configure a webhook to trigger the serverless function when someone isn't wearing a hard hat.